venkatapavan2905/CIC/README.md

        7.1 Trigger the Jenkins pipeline to start the CI/CD process for the Java application.
        7.2 Monitor the pipeline stages and fix any issues that arise.

-This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD, Helm, and Kubernetes.
+This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD and Kubernetes.